- Being prone to pessimism can help a person reach acceptance more quickly.

 “Something’s not right here” is a familiar feeling for anxiety-prone people.
 There are all sorts of occasions when we’re given reassurance that everything is or will be fine.
 For example, you’re told:

 - “Yes, X will be ready by the date you need it,” or

 - “Yes, the work you’ve paid for has been done correctly,” or

 - “Those symptoms are nothing to worry about.”

 Anxiety can prompt you to follow up when you sense you’re being fobbed off, or if you think “It’ll probably be ok, but if it’s not, it’s much easier to deal with this now than later.”
 Sometimes you'll end up being really glad you doubted the information you were given initially.

 Of course, there can be downsides too.
 Following up is time-consuming.
 You may end up experiencing unnecessary stress and worry, other people may find you annoying to deal with, or if you have unnecessary medical investigations due to health anxiety, you could experience iatrogenic injuries (injuries caused by medical investigations or treatment).

 5. Worrying can occasionally help you avoid problems.

 The problem with worrying is that it’s often more likely to lead to inaction than it is to useful action.
-People who worry a lot get so overwhelmed by their worries, it seems impossible to deal with them all, so they don’t.
+People who worry a lot get so overwhelmed by their worries that it seems impossible to deal with them all, so they don’t.
 They just avoid.

 However, there are times when worrying does lead to useful action.
-For example, you buy drops and spills insurance for your new device, and then end up using your insurance.
-Or, you just have greater peace of mind knowing that if your roommate spills Dr Pepper on your device, it’s doesn’t matter too much.
+For example, you buy drops-and-spills insurance for your new device, and then end up using your insurance.
+Or, you just have greater peace of mind knowing that if your roommate spills Dr. Pepper on your device, it doesn’t matter too much.